DanielDaCosta/automate-ml-training/README.md

 # Details

-- Uses Flake8 for checking.
+- Uses Flake8 for linting.
 Stop the build if there are Python syntax errors or undefined names
 - Runs ```python train.py``` file for training ML model.
 - Saves metrix.txt and confusion_matrix.png in GitHub for display.